Rcontre360/deep-learning-ucv-2025/tarea1/experiment/rafael_nn/README.md

 ## Optimizers (`optimizer.py`)

 This module implements optimization algorithms for training neural networks.
+I had some issues building this part of the library, mostly on the train function in the neural network class.
+Probably if this library gets more work done this class will change a lot.

 ### Abstract Base Class